 New staff received a thorough induction which included classroom based learning and shadowing experienced members of the staff team.
 The induction was comprehensive and included key topics on learning disability and Autism.
 The induction was focussed on the whole team approach to support people to achieve the best outcomes for them.
-One staff member told us "I knew some of the people from my other workplace but people act and respond differently when they are at home so it was good that I spent lots of time shadowing other staff."
+One staff member told us "I had a good induction; I had time to read everyone's care plans and get to know people before I started working on my own with them."

 Training was delivered by a mixture of face to face and e-learning modules and the providers mandatory training was refreshed annually.
 Staff were provided with the opportunity to obtain a recognised care qualification through the Qualifications and Credit Framework (QCF).
 Training was also available from the Community Team for People with Learning Disabilities for individual needs specific to learning disabilities.
-Staff we spoke with were positive about the training received, one staff member said "Epilepsy training was really useful; it helped me to identify different types of seizures."
+Staff we spoke with were positive about the training they had received.